gabstopper/smc-python/smc/docs/pages/getting_started.rst

 ----------------

-Engines are the definitions for a layer 3 FW, layer 2 FW, IPS, Cluster Firewalls, Master Engines, Virtual Engines or AWS engines.
+Engines are the definitions for a layer 3 FW, layer 2 FW, IPS, Cluster Firewalls, Master Engines, or Virtual Engines.

 An engine defines the basic settings to make the device or virtual instance operational such as interfaces, routes, ip addresses, networks, dns servers, etc.

-From a class hierarchy perspective, this relationship can be represented as:

-Engine (object) --has-a--> Node(s) (object) --->
-				Layer3 Firewall / Layer2 Firewall / IPS / Firewall Cluster / VirtualL3Engine

-Creating engines are done using the Firewall specific base classes.
+Creating engines are done using the Firewall specific base classes in :py:mod:`smc.core.engines`

 Nodes are individual devices represented as properties of an engine element.
 In the case of single device deployments, there is only one node.
 For clusters, there will be at a minimum